kraemer-lab/GRAPEVNE/docs/getting_started/modules.md

 # Modules

-PhyloFlow works by connecting 'Modules' together.
+GRAPEVNE works by connecting 'Modules' together.
 These modules are standard Snakemake workflows that conform to some additional requirements.

 - Modules are self-contained Snakemake workflows, complete with all of the files